 Illuminate Adelaide is a fantastic festival for kids, especially since it falls during the school holidays.
 That means no early mornings after a late night out exploring the lights, and the freedom to go any night, not just the busy weekends.

-After attending numerous Illuminate Adelaide events over the last two years, here are my tips for an enjoyable evening
+After attending numerous Illuminate Adelaide events over the last few years, here are my tips for an enjoyable evening

-• book tickets at least a few days in advance.
-The most popular events such as Resonate and Light Creatures will almost certainly sell out.
+- book tickets at least a few days in advance.
+The most popular events such as Night Visions and Universal Kingdom: Ice Age will almost certainly sell out.

-• if you don’t have kids, make a night of it.
-Have dinner first, book a ticket to one of the events, such as Resonate or Arborialis, and then afterwards wander the streets looking at the City Lights – they stay on until 11 pm and many of the families will go home well before then.
+- if you don’t have kids, make a night of it.
+Have dinner first, book a ticket to one of the events, such as Night Visions, and then afterwards wander the streets looking at the City Lights – they stay on until 11 pm and many of the families will go home well before then.

 Where to Eat Before the Adelaide Illuminate Festival